kDanik/heatmap-unity/README.md

 If this setting is on, the y-axis of events data will be ignored while calculating the heatmap.
 That will result in a flat(2D heatmap).

 If this setting is off, generated heatmap will be 3D.

+## TODO at some point
+- Add in memory recorder and reader (to record and visualize data without writing to file = live)
+- Maybe debug and test performance to allow even bigger data sets / faster visualization
+- ...... more than just heatmap as visualization option ?